mjvdende/twc-cd-with-docker/README.md

 # Workshop Continuous Delivery with Docker

-See http://mjvdende.github.io/twc-cd-with-docker/ for the slides
+See http://mjvdende.github.io/twc-cd-with-docker/ for the slides.

 ### Run Pesentation locally